FHPythonUtils/LicenseCheck/DOCS/licensecheck/packageinfo.md

 def licenseFromClassifierMessage(message: Message) -> str:
 ```

-Get license string from a Message of project classifiers
+Get license string from a Message of project classifiers.

 #### Arguments